 - What do others ask you for help with/seek your advice about?

-Write the answers to these questions on a piece of paper, in your Evernote notebook or anywhere that you can easily access over the next 7 days.
+Write the answers to these questions on a piece of paper, in your notebook, or anywhere that you can easily access over the next 7 days.

 Now, identify your top 3 that you would enjoy doing in your spare time, and could get paid for, AND don’t need any further training in.
 This last point is important if you want to be up and running within 7 days.